-- O Visitors would have opportunities to experience solitude, a state of being alone or feeling remote from society, although these opportunities could vary by location and time. - O Visitors would have opportunities to participate in a variety of primitive recreation activities, characterized by non-motorized, non-mechanical travel and reliance on personal skill; primitive recreation activities would be managed to preserve other wilderness character qualities. - Visitors would have opportunities to recreate in an unconfined, self-directed manner, subject only to those regulations that are necessary to preserve wilderness character.
+- Outstanding opportunities for solitude or primitive and unconfined recreation would be provided to support visitor use and enjoyment of the parks' wilderness areas in balance with the protection of other wilderness character qualities. - O Visitors with diverse backgrounds and capabilities would have opportunities to use and be encouraged to enjoy wilderness; - O Visitors would have opportunities to experience solitude, a state of being alone or feeling remote from society, although these opportunities could vary by location and time; - Visitors would have opportunities to participate in a variety of primitive recreation activities, characterized by non-motorized, non-mechanical travel and reliance on personal skill; primitive recreation activities would be managed to preserve other wilderness character qualities; - O Visitors would have opportunities to recreate in an unconfined, self-directed manner, subject only to those regulations that are necessary to preserve wilderness character.